emilieathanas/PackHire/README.md

 # PackHire
-This project was created during CSC216 at NCSU as a part of the curriculum.
+This project was developed as part of the CSC216 course curriculum at North Carolina State University.
 Note: GUI was provided.